 -- Jack Kerouac

-Mark Finkelpearl is Senior Vice President of Development & Production for ShootersTV, a division of ShootersInc, a multi-faceted content creation company on the vanguard of non-fiction TV, feature film post production, and advertising & branded content.
-Finkelpearl has a background on the staffs of RLTV, Discovery Channel, Travel Channel, TLC, and National Geographic Television.
+Mark Finkelpearl is Senior Vice President of Development & Production for ShootersTV, a division of ShootersInc, a multi-faceted content creation company on the vanguard of advertising & branded content, non-fiction TV, and feature film & TV visual effects.
+Finkelpearl has a background on the staffs of Discovery Channel, Travel Channel, TLC, and National Geographic Television.
 He’s contributed in his career to more than 800 hours of television.

 Finkelpearl started working in 1986 in the National Programming department of WQED/Pittsburgh.
 He moved to Hollywood and freelanced there, contributing to TV on networks including PBS, FOX, A&E, USA Network, & Discovery Channel.